twisted/twisted/docs/web/howto/using-twistedweb.rst

 Non-trivial configurations of Twisted Web are achieved with Python configuration files.
 This is a Python snippet which builds up a variable called application.
-Usually, the ``twisted.application.strports.service`` function will be used to build a service instance that will be used to make the application listen on a TCP port (80, in case direct web serving is desired), with the listener being a :api:`twisted.web.server.Site <twisted.web.server.Site>` .
+Usually, the ``twisted.application.strports.service`` function will be used to build a service instance that will be used to make the application listen on a TCP port (80, in case direct web serving is desired), with the listener being a ``Server`` created by :api:`twisted.web.server.makeServer <twisted.web.server.makeServer>`.
 The resulting file can then be run with ``twistd -y`` .
 Alternatively a reactor object can be used directly to make a runnable script.

-The ``Site`` will wrap a ``Resource`` object -- the root.
+The ``Server`` will wrap a ``Resource`` object -- the root.